TheOdinProject/curriculum/web_development_101/installations/installing_ruby.md

 eval "$(rbenv init -)
 ~~~

-We will do as it suggests by running the following in the terminal:
+You'll do as it suggests by running the following command in the terminal:

 ~~~bash
 `echo 'eval "$(rbenv init -)"' >> ~/.bash_profile`
 ~~~

-At this point we need to restart the terminal for changes to take effect.
-Click the red "x" and then re-open the terminal as we did above.
+At this point, you'll need to restart the terminal for the changes to take effect.
+Click the red "x" and then re-open the terminal (see Step 1.1).

-##### Step 3.3: Installing Ruby
+#### Step 3.3: Install Ruby

 We can now (finally) install Ruby!
-We recommend using the latest version, which currently is 2.5.3:
+We recommend using the latest version, which is currently 2.5.3:

 ~~~bash
 rbenv install 2.5.3 --verbose
 ~~~

-This will install Ruby version 2.5.3.
-The `--verbose` flag is used to show you that things are happening.
-A lot of stuff will be displayed on your screen.
-It's rbenv doing it's thing.
-Hang out for 10-15 minutes until your prompt (the `$` sign) is visible once again.
+This command will take 10-15 minutes to complete.
+The `--verbose` flag will show you what's going on so you can be sure it hasn't gotten stuck.
+While it installs, take this time to watch [this video](https://www.youtube.com/watch?v=GzkfOKkIteA) or to get a glass of water.

-Once installed, we need to tell rbenv which version to use by default.
-Inside of the terminal type:
+Once Ruby is installed, you need to tell rbenv which version to use by default.
+Inside the terminal, type:

 ~~~bash
 rbenv global 2.5.3
 ~~~

-We can double check our work by typing `ruby -v` and checking the output for version 2.5.3
+You can double check that this worked by typing `ruby -v` and checking that the output says version 2.5.3:

 ~~~bash
 $ ruby -v
 ruby 2.5.3p82 (2018-09-12)
 ~~~

 Way to go!
-With Ruby installed it should be smooth sailing from here on out.
+With Ruby installed, it should be smooth sailing from here on out.

 </details>